douglascraigschmidt/LiveLessons/Java8/README.md

 . ex0 - This example two zap() method implementations that removes
         strings from a list of strings.
-One method uses basic Java 7 features and the other uses basic Java 8 features.
+One method uses basic Java 7 features and the other uses basic modern Java features.

-. ex1 - This example shows how to use Java 8 lambda expressions and
+. ex1 - This example shows how to use modern Java lambda expressions and
         method references to sort elements of a collection.
-It also shows how to use the Java 8 forEach() method.
+It also shows how to use the modern Java forEach() method.

 . ex2 - This example shows the use of a simple lambda expression in
         the context of a Java List/ArrayList removeIf() method.